 During the course of research, significant new knowledge or findings about the medication and/or the condition under study may develop.
 The Investigator must report any significant new findings to the IRB and the IRB will review such findings with regard to potential impact on the subjects' rights and welfare.
 Since the new knowledge or findings may affect the risks or benefits to subjects or subjects' willingness to continue in the research, the IRB may require, during the ongoing review process that the Investigator contact the currently enrolled subjects to inform them of the new information.
 The IRB will communicate this to the Investigator.
-The informed consent should be updated, and the IRB may require that the currently enrolled subjects be re-consented, acknowledging receipt of this new information and for affirming their continued participation.
-The subject or the subject's legally acceptable representative should be informed in a timely manner if new information becomes available that may be relevant to the subject's willingness to continue participation in the trial.
-The communication of this information should be documented.
+The informed consent should be updated and the IRB may require that the currently enrolled subjects be re-consented, acknowledging receipt of this new information and for affirming their continued participation.

-Regulations & Guidance: OHRP Guidance on Written IRB Procedures and 45CFR 46.108(a)(3) and (4); OHRP Guidance on Continuing Review; FDA Information Sheets: Continuing Review after Study Approval
+Regulations & Guidance: OHRP Guidance on Written IRB Procedures; OHRP Guidance on Continuing Review; FDA Information Sheets: Continuing Review after Study Approval